musketyr/appsatori-pipes/README.md

 [app engine Text type](http://code.google.com/appengine/docs/java/javadoc/com/google/appengine/api/datastore/Text.html) directly result of parallel execution.

-App Engine stores numbers as Longs and Doubles only.
-Use them directly for better performance.
 Bytes, Shorts, Integers and Floats are handled properly for you by the framework.
 You don't need to be afraid that they are accidentaly converted to Longs and Doubles by the datastore.